MrAdrianNilsson/Quarkus-Rest-Client-Stryktipset/README.md

 # svenska-spel Project

-This project adds the Allow-orgins CORS headers to API from Svenska Spel and acts thereby like a proxy.
+This Microservice adds the Allow-orgins CORS headers to API from Svenska Spel and acts thereby like a proxy.

 ## Running the application in dev mode